halal-beef/shujav2/README.md

 source for shuja exposing video watch the video for context - https://www.youtube.com/watch?v=MsMfJwomTiw

-## the surce of this video came out before the haxberry source
+## the source of this video came out before the haxberry source

 here's the project files for the video.